Introduction

 The "Zoom Out" Effect

-Show a client their portfolio or a benchmark index on a 30-day chart, and the recent decline looks alarming.
-Show them a 10- or 20-year chart, and the same decline is a small dip in a long upward trend.
+Showing a client their portfolio or a benchmark index on a 30-day chart makes a recent decline look alarming.
+Showing them a 10- or 20-year chart, and the same decline appears as a small dip in a long upward trend.

 The choice of time horizon changes the emotional register of the conversation almost immediately.
 Same data, different frame.